 1. What type of writing do you usually produce for your major(s)?

 Nowadays I write mostly academic articles or administrative types of documents: year-end reports, budget requests, letters of recommendation.
-I collaborated with Adam Parker on an article about writing in math courses, “By the Numbers,” and I’m currently working with Sunny Jeong on a piece about Amish business practices and with Brian Yontz on one about audio responses to student writing.
+I collaborated with Adam Parker on an article about writing in math courses, “By the Numbers,” and I’m currently working with one of the advisors (Meaghan Summers) for a presentation about "a-ha" moments in writing center sessions.
 I’ve also put out articles for Writing Lab Newsletter and the Writing Center Journal.
 (To see some of these essays, click here.)

 2. What sort of writing do you do outside of class?